 - Metacognition: Thinking about how well you know something is fostered by Brainscape’s confidence self-assessment tool.

 - Spaced repetition: View key principles and concepts repeatedly at optimal time intervals for learning.

 Your brain is hard-wired to learn in these ways—through active recall, metacognition, and spaced repetition.
 So, Brainscape works WITH your brain’s hardwiring to help you establish deeper, more significant memories of the information in as much as HALF the time it would ordinarily take you.

-So, all of those problems we mentioned: like you spending thousands of dollars on expensive training only for employees to forget most of what they learn ... or employees not acquiring the knowledge behind those all-important soft skills ...
+So, all those problems we mentioned: you spending thousands of dollars on expensive training only for employees to forget most of what they learn ... or employees not acquiring the knowledge behind those all-important soft skills ...

 Yep.
 Brainscape solves that.
 And at a fraction of the cost.

 With the app, companies can:

 - Create custom flashcards using text, images, sounds, videos, and any other media that works well in a bite-sized study format.

 - Securely invite employees to access their custom training program on Brainscape, both online and on their mobile devices.
 This keeps your sales secrets and product information safe from competitors.